whois-hoeless/phorbal-image-bot/README.md

 # phorbal-image-bot

-sends 1 image from the phorbal folder when you mention "phorbal" in a server where the bot is added. if you mention p-stats it will give you the amount of files in the phorbal folder.
+sends 1 image from the phorbalurl.txt when you mention "phorbal" in a server where the bot is added. if you mention p-stats it will give you the amount of files in the phorbal folder.